Patty Highland, Chair – Contact Patty

 Kari Daelke is a graduate of Valparaiso University (Indiana) and began ringing handbells in 1980 at the suggestion of her sorority big sis.
 That experience developed into a lifelong passion for ringing that has included concert tours; ringing in church and advanced community groups; and attending many area, national, and international ringing events such as Loire Valley Handbell Festival in France, Distinctly Bronze, and the Inaugural UK Bronze (England).
 She currently rings with Concert Bells of Fort Worth and serves as Vice President.
 Kari also rings and helps select/coordinate repertoire for the Glory Ringers at King of Glory Lutheran (Dallas).
 Professionally, she is a full-time graphic artist / pre-press manager at Rapid Reprographics in Dallas.

-Jeremy Springer, Commmications/Social Media & Financial Consultant– Contact Jeremy
+Jeremy Springer, Commmications/Social Media & Financial Advisor– Contact Jeremy

 Jeremy has been ringing handbells for over twenty years.
 He enjoys that handbells have taken him all over the world throughout the years – Walt Disney World, San Diego, Atlanta, New Orleans, London (UK), Toronto (CAN), and more.
 Jeremy is a founding member and board member of the Oklahoma City Handbell Ensemble.
 When he is not ringing, he operates a bookkeeping and payroll firm in Oklahoma City.
 In his spare time, you can typically find Jeremy on stage or in the studio.